 Anyone would want a career in a field that guaranteed their ability to control when and where they worked.
 However, the real question is whether that profession will allow you to make an honest living to support yourself and your family.
 Freelancing is many things, one of which being unpredictable.
 The average salary for a freelancer in the U.S. is $63,448, according to freelancer statistics by ZipRecruiter.

 This figure is significantly higher than the averages of most other countries, and it’s important to note that not all professionals will be able to earn this much, especially just starting out.
 Actual salaries and compensation vary depending on the industry, billing method, and professional experience.

 Top 5 Highest Paying Freelance Jobs

 The good news about pursuing independent work is that most industries hire freelancers for their services.
 With a global economy generating vast opportunities virtually, there are plenty of choices, yet typically some positions earn more than others.
-Continue below to learn the most profitable freelance jobs in 2021.
+Continue below to learn the most profitable freelance jobs.

 Social Media Specialist